 January 19: A new maid Joan has recently hired begins her first day of work at Joan's apartment, however the maid quits the next morning.
 According to Joan, the new maid would not do housework and thought she was being hired as Joan's personal maid, and would be traveling with Joan, which was not the case.

 January 25: Joan attends Blackglama's "Night of The Legends" gala at the Four Seasons Restaurant in Manhattan, New York.
+The gala is to benefit the Police Athletic League.
 Among the other guests are; Paulette Goddard, Claudette Colbert and Lauren Bacall.

 January 28: Joan receives a $15,000 contract payment advance from Simon & Schuster publishers for Joan's autobiography "My Way of Life."
 Deducted from the $15,000 is $5,000 as payment to Joan's co-author, Audrey Inman Davenport, and $1,000 in commission to her agent at William Morris.